How to Prepare for Earthquake: Things to do Before, During, and After

 — PHIVOLCS-DOST (@phivolcs_dost) July 27, 2019

-Since we live within the Pacific Ring of Fire, it should be no surprise that everyone has to know what to do before, during and after an earthquake.
+Since we live within the Pacific Ring of Fire, everyone has to know what to do before, during, and after an earthquake.
 Here are things you should know for you and your loved ones to be safe:

 Before an earthquake